RickyRechtackova/Web-User-Interface-Design/README.md

 - **Week 4:** Learned how to check answers of a form with javastcript with various question forms (select, radio button) and how to space out table cells.
 - **Week 5:** Learned how to space out content using a grid.
 - **Week 6:** Learned how to use flexbox adn space out content in it to be responsive to changes in screen size.
+- **Week 7:** I learned how to use different measurments than "px" like "vw" and percentages instead to make the page easily responsive

 ### Insights
 - **Week 1:**